William Ryves: Irish career

 William and his brother Thomas both made full use of their family connection with Sir John Davies, and on Davies' recommendation, William succeeded him as Attorney-General for Ireland in 1619 and was given a knighthood.
 King James I in the patent appointing Ryves noted that this office, and the office of Solicitor-General for Ireland, were invariably the King's own personal choice.
 He also stressed the importance of both offices, they being the officials in whom above all others the King placed his special trust for the preservation of his revenues and possessions.
+This suggests that they already ranked informally ahead of the Serjeant-at-law.